faircloth-lab/phyluce/docs/tutorial_I.rst

 the same config file, too, so you can easily experiment with all of the assemblers.

-To run an assembly, we need to create a different configuration file.
-The assembly cofiguration file looks like the following, assuming we want to assemble all of our data from the organisms above:
+To run an assembly, we need to create a another configuration file.
+The assembly configuration file looks like the following, assuming we want to assemble all of our data from the organisms above:

 .. code-block:: bash